getnamingo/registry/README.md

 ## Licensing

-Namingo is licensed under the MIT License.
+Namingo Registry is licensed under the MIT License.